fgimian/flaskage/docs/database_design.rst

     from .user import User  # noqa

-This enables database migrations for the new model and makes it easier to import in the views.
+This enables database migrations for the new model and makes it easier to import in views.
 The **noqa** directive in the comments tells Flake8 to ignore the import as it would otherwise raise a warning stating that the model was unused in that file.